Scalable Power System Line Upgrade Planning With Policy Constraints: A "Branch and Benders" Approach: Introduction

 \subsection{Contribution}

 The method presented improves on the state of the art in the following aspects: \begin{enumerate}[a)] \item The operating policy used in practice is integrated directly into the optimization problem formulation.
-This guarantees that the selected upgrade configuration is also feasible when deployed, while existing approaches at best guarantee that a feasible operating point exists. \item The algorithm is compatible with existing heuristics for finding useful solutions (upper bounds) and can make use of existing convex relaxations. \item Multiple scenarios can be specified instead of a single worst-case scenario and the system topology can be optimized over all of them jointly. \end{enumerate} Compared to our earlier conference paper on the same topic~\cite{merkli2018globally}, this work includes the following extensions: \begin{enumerate}[1)] \item A detailed treatment of the reformulation of the original problem into a mixed-integer quadratically constrained quadratic problem (MI-QCQP) is given. \item An approach based on the Benders decomposition is applied to the mixed-integer semidefinite (MI-SDP) relaxations arising in the Branch-and-Bound procedure and integrated with the latter, making the procedure scalable and amenable to parallelization. \end{enumerate}
+This guarantees that the selected upgrade configuration is also feasible when deployed, while existing approaches at best guarantee that a feasible operating point exists. \item The algorithm is compatible with existing heuristics for finding useful solutions (upper bounds) and can make use of existing convex relaxations. \item Multiple scenarios can be specified instead of a single worst-case scenario and the system topology can be optimized over all of them jointly. \end{enumerate} Compared to our earlier conference paper on the same topic~\cite{merkli2018globally}, this work includes the following extensions: \begin{enumerate}[1)] \item A detailed treatment of the reformulation of the original problem into a mixed-integer quadratically constrained quadratic problem (MI-QCQP) is given. \item An approach based on the Benders decomposition is applied to the mixed-integer semidefinite (MI-SDP) relaxations arising in the Branch-and-Bound procedure and integrated with the latter, making the procedure scalable and amenable to parallelization. \item Numerical experiments are presented that demonstrate how the described approach benefits from parallelism. \end{enumerate}